-- Customer Information: We now give you the customer contact information before you respond to the request.
-We want you to be able to ask questions about the request or discuss alternate availability before accepting or declining
+- Customer Information: We give you the customer contact information before you respond to the request.
+We want you to be able to ask questions about the request or discuss alternate availability before responding

-- Minimum Hours: The customer may proactively schedule as many hours as they choose, so the minimum hours could be higher than the 2/3 hour minimums you are used to
+- Minimum Hours: The customer may proactively schedule as many hours as they choose, so the minimum hours could be higher than the typical 2 or 3 hour minimum

 - Heavy Items: A request may have heavy items.
 If it does, your service rules will require the customer to select a specific number of movers, pay a fee, or both